 It was halfway through a Paul Kelly tribute concert at The Forum in Melbourne when the title of this blog came to me.
 I had only decided to start blogging again, to start something new entirely from scratch, a week or two prior to the concert.
 I hadn’t given much thought to what I’d call my blog, let alone what the content of it would be, but I was conscious of coming up with something that perfectly summarised me, and it.

-People can keep their box seats, and their privileged passes, I want to be in the thick of it; at a music concert.
+People can keep their box seats, and their VIP passes — I want to be in the thick of i.
+At a music concert.
 Or a football game.
 And anywhere in life, or in between.

 I want to feel it.
 See it.
 Smell it.
 Soak in the sweat of it.
 Right there, amongst it all.

 Much like Paul Kelly happily giving Sydney away – the harbour and all that water – in exchange for Melbourne’s sweet promenade in From St Kilda to Kings Cross, I too am happy to give up what is bigger, or seemingly more important, or fancier, or prestigious, for what is much sweeter, kinder and simpler.
 For what resonates most with me.

 So there, in between a few song lyrics and some chords strummed on a guitar, the name for this blog came to me.
 And I knew it was a perfect way to describe exactly what I love, and who I am.

 In The Thick Of It will be nothing more than my work, writing, photography, ambitions, ideas and musings laid bare for all to see.
 But it will be nothing less than sweet, kind and simple.
 For I like soaking, and being in the thick of, nothing less.